Step out of the classroom and into history with a powerful, interdisciplinary program combining academic exploration with immersive travel.

 The program includes travel to several of the most historically significant locations in Europe: London, Normandy, Paris, Krakow, and Berlin — each city offering a deeper perspective on the global impact and human cost of the war.

-This experience brings President Carter's strategic plan, Education for Citizenship, to life — helping students build a deeper understanding of global conflict, leadership, and civic responsibility.
+This experience brings Ohio State’s motto, Education for Citizenship, to life by helping students build a deeper understanding of global conflict, leadership and civic responsibility.

 Don’t miss your chance to be part of this transformative experience.